mattyoung101/musicvis3d/paper/major.typ

 = Self-assessment
 I'm really proud of the work I achieved for this project.
-The visualiser turned out better than I was hoping for, and I was able to achieve everything I set out to.
+The visualiser turned out better than I was hoping for, and I was able to achieve everything I set out to, and I was even able to complete a lot of the extension tasks I set myself.
+This was all made possible because I started extremely early (just after the Graphics Minor Project was finished), and worked on the project all basically all semester.

 = Conclusion
 In this paper, I present a 3D music visualisation application using OpenGL and the Discrete Fourier